Commission is partnering with Union School of Theology (UST) to facilitate rigorous theological study at graduate level.

 For those without a degree it is also possible to take the GDip on an unaccredited basis.
 Unaccredited students receive the same training and do the same assessments but do not work towards a formal qualification.
 However, if an unaccredited student gets an average mark of 50% they can be considered for accredited study on UST’s MTh programme – meaning they can progress from having no higher education level qualification to gaining a formal Master’s Degree in Theology.
 Commission is also providing an opportunity to study on the Masters through our Level 4 training programme.

-Studies begin in September each year and applications should be submitted to UST by the 9th August.
+Studies begin in September each year and applications should be submitted to UST by the 1st August.
 UST will accept applications after this date but cannot guarantee that they will be processed in time for the beginning of the academic year.

 Scholarships

-We are keen to ensure that no one is prevented from enrolling onto a training course due to financial obstacles, therefore we have the potential to make scholarships available to those for whom it best serves.
+We are keen to ensure that no one is prevented from enrolling onto this training course due to financial obstacles, therefore we have the potential to make Commission Scholarships available to those for whom it best serves.
 When a scholarship is requested, we will then seek the input of church leaders, to help us evaluate suitability, we will also factor in previous participation and performance in Commission training courses etc. All previous and future scholarships are awarded following interviews with members of the UK Team, who will make their decisions following input from church leaders in addition to the strength of each individual application.

 To find out more and apply